 Mission and History

-Symbolically housed in the oldest and last surviving structure of Los Angeles’ original Chinatown, the 7,200 square foot Chinese American Museum (CAM) embodies both a cultural and physical link to the past and a promising point of entry for the city’s multicultural future.
-Opened on December 18, 2003 after 20 years of dedicated community and civic leadership and support, CAM’s presence at El Pueblo de Historical Monument-- a 44-acre public park honored as the city's "birthplace" as well as the site of original Chinatown-- heralds a rebirth of an important city architecture and reflects the vibrant development of an immigrant history that began over 150 years ago in America, specifically when the first major Chinese settlement was documented in Los Angeles.
-CAM is dedicated to researching, preserving and sharing the stories, experiences and contributions of Chinese Americans in the United States through quality exhibitions, programs, events, publications, and workshops.
+Symbolically housed in the oldest and last surviving structure of Los Angeles’ original Chinatown, the 7,200 square foot Chinese American Museum (CAM) embodies a cultural and physical link to the past, as well as a promising point of entry for the city’s multicultural future.
+Opened on December 18, 2003 after 20 years of dedicated community and civic leadership and support, CAM’s presence at El Pueblo de Los Angeles Historical Monument—a 44-acre public park honored as Los Angeles’ “birthplace” and the site of its original Chinatown—reflects the vibrant development of an immigrant history that began over 150 years ago when the first major Chinese settlement was documented in Los Angeles.
+CAM is dedicated to researching, preserving, and sharing the experiences and contributions of Chinese Americans in the United States through quality exhibitions, programs, events, publications, and workshops.
 In addition to its role in the community as an active-learning institution, CAM is also proud to serve as a visual symbol of new and emerging traditions.

-The mission of the Chinese American Museum (CAM) is to foster a deeper understanding and appreciation of America’s diverse heritage by researching, preserving, and sharing the history, rich cultural legacy, and continuing contributions of Chinese Americans.
+The mission of the Chinese American Museum (CAM) is to foster a deeper understanding of, and appreciation for, America’s diverse heritage by researching, preserving, and sharing the history, rich cultural legacy, and continued contributions of Chinese Americans.

 The Chinese American Museum (CAM) is the first museum in Southern California dedicated to the Chinese American experience and history in this region.

-At the beginning, the El Pueblo Commission set aside $170,000 for the museum.
-Soon after, the Chinese Historical Society of Southern California held a special fundraiser for CAM, raising $82,000.
-In 1987, El Pueblo staff won a California State Preservation Grant of $61,000 for the museum project.
+The El Pueblo Commission initially budgeted $170,000 for CAM’s development.
+However, CHSSC was able to collect $82,000 with a special community fundraiser.
+Additionally, El Pueblo staff won a California State Preservation Grant of $61,000 in 1987 for the museum project.

 During the following years, Chinese American families and businesses donated their cherished possessions to the museum.
-CAM received artifacts ranging from antique furniture and herbal store furnishings and supplies to traditional wedding gowns and toddler's toys.
+CAM received artifacts ranging from antique furniture and children’s toys, to herbal store furnishings and supplies, to traditional wedding gowns.
 Museum staff were entrusted with delicate, faded photographs and yellowing letters from loved ones in China.
-Elderly Chinese Americans shared their memories of growing up in Old Chinatown which were recorded on audio tapes.
+Elderly Chinese Americans shared their memories of growing up in Old Chinatown, which were recorded on audio tapes.